Need some lead generation examples to kickstart your business?

 If you are in the B2C market, create a Facebook business page.

-2. Get found on social media:
+2. Get Discovered on Social Media

-Make sure that whatever profiles you create speak to your ideal leads.
+Make sure that the profiles you create speak to your ideal leads.
 Mention the kind of work you do; include testimonials from satisfied customers; add frequent content to ensure you continue to show up on people’s feeds.

 On LinkedIn, for example, you can search by business, by title, and even by region.
 Using social media in this manner allows you to search for the people who could become leads.